pucherot/Pi.Alert/README.md

 ### API
 A possibility to send a request to the Pi.Alert backend via different ways.
 Currently the API offers the possibility to query 4 things:
-  - System status *(Counts all, online, offline, archived and new devices)*
+  - System status *(Scan on or off, Counts all, online, offline, archived and new devices)*
   - All online devices *(MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)*
   - All offline devices *(MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)*
   - Information about a specific device *(all information, without events and presence)*